 Per the infographic below courtesy of credit.org, somebody with a 760 credit score is going to get the exact same interest or insurance rate as somebody with a credit score of 850.

 Credit scores are segmented into five categories: Poor, Subprime, Acceptable, Good, and Excellent.
 As long as you can keep your score above 740-750, you are going to qualify for the best rates.
 There are no bonus points awarded for those who have an 800+ credit score.

 As I often like to say, if your credit score is above 800, you are likely leaving valuable travel rewards on the table.

 - People with the highest credit scores have zero late payments and utilization ratios of less than 10%.
-Never miss a payment and pay all credit card bills on time.
+Never miss a payment and pay all credit card bills on time, in full.

 - Eliminate your credit card debt.
 You won’t pay interest charges and you will have the maximum credit utilization ratio since you won’t be carrying a balance.

 - Keep accounts open for as long as possible.
 I always recommend keeping 1-2 credit cards with no annual fees to increase the average age of your credit accounts.